sreeramachandramurthy/home-user-guides/centos/install-robo3t.md

 ## Workaround for CentOS

 Robo 3T 1.4.x fails to run in CentOS with the below error.
 The linux version of Robo3T supports only Ubuntu.
-To run on, CentOS execute the following commands in a new Terminal.
+To run on CentOS, execute the following commands in a new Terminal.

 > robo3t: error while loading shared libraries: libcurl-gnutls.so.4: cannot open shared object file: No such file or directory